 Ben joined Bell Ambulance in the early part of 2015 as the Human Resources Director.
 He graduated from Ottawa University with a double major B.A. in Human Resources and Business Management.
 Ben has over 13 years of Human Resources experience in roles with increasing responsibility and has worked in multiple industries.
 He is married with two children.
 They spend their free time boating, golfing and going to sporting events.

 Brett received his EMT training from Gateway Technical College and joined Bell Ambulance in 2008.
 He had an educational background in Business Management prior to becoming an EMT.
 Brett started off his EMS career with Bell Ambulance on the ground level, gaining experience and moving into the role of Field Training Officer.
-He then took on the role of Supervisor before settling into his current role as Operations Coordinator, leading new employee training and orientation.
+He then took on the roles of Supervisor and Operations Coordinator before settling into his current role as Deputy Operations Director, where he leads employee training, orientation, and special events.